weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 #### Wego app add

-See Wego runtime install and wego app add
+See Wego runtime install and Wego app add image

 This command is used to configure the GitOps runtime to deliver an application to a cluster.